cockroachdb/docs/v19.1/gssapi_authentication.md

 1. Install and configure your Kerberos client.
 2. Install the Postgres client (for example, postgresql-client-10 Debian package from postgresql.org).
-3. Get a Kerberos TGT from Active Directory using `kinit`.
+3. Get a Kerberos TGT from the KDC using `kinit`.
 4. Use the `psql` client, which natively supports GSSAPI authentication, to connect to CockroachDB:

     {% include copy-clipboard.html %}